code4recovery/12-step-meeting-list/readme.md

 ## Compiling Assets

-If you're making changes to javascript or CSS, you will want to install SASS and webpack one time by running `npm i`.
+If you're making changes to JavaScript or CSS, you will want to install SASS and webpack one time by running `npm i`.
 Then, while developing, run `npx mix watch` to compile assets as you make changes.
 When you are ready to make a pull request, run `npx mix --production`.